What's the issue?

 The OECD/G20 BEPS Project is the most ambitious multilateral international tax policy initiative ever undertaken.
 Ensuring fairness, coherence, transparency and that taxation is aligned with where economic activity takes place, in the vastly complex space of international tax provisions covering virtually all of the world’s economic activity requires enormous effort and commitment.

-Significant milestones have been reached, leading to an important shift in practices both by policy makers and multinational corporations.
+Significant milestones have been reached so far, leading to an important shift in practices both by policy makers and multinational corporations.

 More than 135 countries and jurisdictions are taking part on an equal footing in the Inclusive Framework on BEPS, and 90+ countries and jurisdictions have signed the Multilateral Convention to Implement Tax-Treaty Related Measures to Prevent BEPS.
-The Convention saves governments time by eliminating burdensome one-on-one negotiations, which take years to finalise, and helps countries to effectively implement the recommendations of the BEPS Project, closing loopholes in thousands more tax treaties.
+The Convention saves governments time by eliminating burdensome one-on-one negotiations, which take years to finalise, and helps countries to effectively implement the recommendations of the BEPS Project in a consistent manner, closing loopholes in thousands of existing tax treaties.

-Information is increasingly being exchanged on a regular basis across borders.
-More than 2 500 bilateral relationships are already in place for Country-by-Country reporting which has resulted in tax administrations worldwide collecting and sharing detailed information on all large MNEs doing business in their country.
+Information is increasingly being shared between tax authorities to tackle BEPS.
+More than 2 500 bilateral relationships are already in place for Country-by-Country reporting which has resulted in tax ad ministrations worldwide collecting and sharing detailed information on all large MNEs doing business in their country.
 Exchanges of information on 30 000+ previously secret tax rulings have also taken place, ensuring greater transparency of the arrangements between tax administrations and taxpayers.